tech-magic/computational-biology/README.md

 ---

 ## 💥 8.
-Personalized Metabolomics DB Schema with Ayurveda (see folder `/metabolomics_database`)
+Personalized Metabolomics (see folder `/metabolomics_database`)
-An attempt to implement a personalized metabolomics DB schema for:
+An attempt to implement a personalized metabolomics DB schema with Ayurvedic concepts for:
   - storing, retrieving, and managing metabolomics-related datasets
   - calculating the personalized Ayurvedic profile of each individual over time